robfatland/serverless/azure/tutorial.md

 As noted above this can be skipped entirely in favor of moving ahead to step 4 of this walkthrough.

 A 'Resource' is the generic term for an item you'd like to allocate and use.
+A 'Resource Group' is a logical container for resources that are associated with one another (in your view).
+We treat a Resource Group here as just simply "where everything we build goes".

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/10_1_Create_a_resource.png" alt="drawing" width="200"/>

+Choose 'Marketplace' rather than 'Custom'.
+The Azure Marketplace is essentially a large collection of cloud resources and services; so it is where we will find things like Serverless Functions and Virtual Machines and so on.

 Type 'function' in the search window to help select the resource you want: An Azure Function App.